island-is/handbook/continuous-integration.md

 - The code integration process needs to be independent from CI platform integration
   - Benefits
-    - Easier troubleshooting of the process
+    - Easier troubleshooting and development of the process
     - Easier migration to a different CI platform
     - Easier experimentation
     - Easier to run as part of the development process